adiralashiva8/robotframework-metrics/README.md

 3. RobotFramework Metrics Report __metric-timestamp.html__ file will be created in current folder | `-inputpath` if specified

-4. Email will be sent to mentioned recepient with __metric-timestamp.html__ file

 ---

 #### Customize Report